Mugen (game engine): WinM.U.G.E.N

-The private WinM.U.G.E.N. beta contained a two-character roster limit, locked game modes and nag screens.
-With the beta leaked and Elecbyte gone, a "no limit" hack that removed most of these limitations was made available in 2004 followed by subsequent updates to deal with bugs and other issues.
-This version of M.U.G.E.N is functionally the same as the last Linux release, though with subtle differences and unique issues mostly revolving around proper music and music plugin support.
-Because of the changes between the DOS and Linux versions of M.U.G.E.N however, many older characters required at least the SFF files to be modified to show palettes correctly (notably on portraits) as well as some changes in how certain CNS script controllers functioned, causing some minor upset and those that could still run the DOS version in some form sticking to that, as well as DOS patches to downgrade characters to be compatible with the older version of the engine.

 In May 2007, a hacked version of WinM.U.G.E.N was released by a third-party that added support for high resolution stages at the cost of losing support of standard resolution M.U.G.E.N. stages.
 Later that month, another hack added support for high-res select screens.
 In July 2007 another hack based on the last high-res hack allowed for only the select screen to be high-res and not the stages.
 In December 2007, a hack from an anonymous source allowed both low-res and hi-res stages to be functional in the same build.
 As of June 2007, an unofficial WinM.U.G.E.N was also made available on a Japanese website.

-In mid 2007, Elecbyte's site returned, though not without some controversy as to the legitimacy of it, as it only showed a single logo with Google ads on the side.
+In mid-2007, Elecbyte's site returned.
 On July 26 a FAQ was added to the site, which went on to claim that they would release a fixed version of WinM.U.G.E.N before major format changes in the next version, and noted the formatting changes would remove compatibility in regards to older works: "Do not expect old characters to work.
 At all".